Frances Bronet, Dean

 Many schools teach students to use software, but the School of Architecture and Allied Arts teaches students to be designers and creative decision-makers regardless of the tools they use.
 Students learn to explore new ideas through a combination of traditional methods and experimental techniques.
 Through work in animation, multimedia, graphics, computer-aided design, geographic information systems, and web publishing, students see how computers can extend capabilities and enhance understanding.

 Lecture rooms, studios, classrooms, and review rooms are networked (wired and wireless) to support instructional technology on Windows and Mac OS workstations.
 The university provides server accounts for e-mail and web pages and maintains a high-speed computer network.
 The school provides access to a full array of computing applications through its instructional and research laboratories located in Eugene at Lawrence Hall, Pacific Hall, Hendricks Hall, and the North Site complex, and in Portland at the University of Oregon in Portland's White Stag Block.
 A technical staff maintains these resources as well as shared large-scale color plotters and high-resolution printers.
-Technical support is available through Information Services, A&AA Computing Services, and informal peer consulting.
+Technical support is available through Information Services, A&AA Technology Services, and informal peer consulting.

 Much faculty research involves the application of emerging technology to specific domains.
 Research groups in planning, public policy and management, architecture, and landscape architecture have developed methods for using Internet, geographic information systems, graphics, and database applications to facilitate community problem solving.
 Tools are being developed to make planning and design decisions easier to understand by putting their consequences in graphic terms.
 Art faculty members have created award-winning animations and interactive multimedia projects that range from avant-garde artwork to pragmatic educational projects.
 The school maintains a close relationship with the library’s Center for Media and Educational Technologies, which offers technical expertise in digital media.